7 Hiatal Hernia Weird Symptoms; Gastroenterologist Explains.

-You can have minor and recurrent needing from the Cameron lesions associated with hiatal hernia over a long period.
+You can have minor and recurrent needs from the Cameron lesions associated with hiatal hernia over a long period.
 This spotting has no symptoms in the short term.

 Due to the small amount of blood, you will not experience symptoms such as vomiting of blood (hematemesis) or passage of black stool (melena).

-You will experience weird symptoms such as palpitations, easy fatigue, shortness of breath, and dizziness in the long term.
+In the long term, you will experience weird symptoms such as palpitations, easy fatigue, shortness of breath, and dizziness.
 These symptoms are due to anemia from bleeding Cameron lesions.

 5. Black stool.

 Big ulcers can develop in the parts of the esophagus of the stomach that bulges into your chest.
 When the ulcer is extensive or deep enough, significant bleeding occurs.

 The blood in your stomach passes through your intestine and the colon into the stool.

 Blood from the bleeding esophageal or stomach ulcers appears black (Black stool or melena).